ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Whale/key.md

 If the players agree to help, +1 sanity

+If you destroy the myconid, he will give the party a pendant of dawn (casts dawn once per day)

 # 7: Pool of Reflections

 > Tendrils and patches of Mycelium engulf this vast chamber, but they recede suddenly in a large circle in the center of the room, as if there was an invisible barrier behind which they cannot grow.
 Within that circle is a large pool and around it are different spiritual beings that stare into the pool.
 Beyond the pool lies a path to an archway to a chamber.
 You can hear deep, yet soft pulses coming from the far end of the chamber.